 Very often people are so focused on being cute, zany or idiosyncratic that their message becomes simply verbiage and we have no idea at all what they mean.
 I am highly literate so always recognise the individual words, but sometimes I have no clue what the person actually does in a joined up sentence.
 “Effective change agent, crisis manager, business turn around leader.”
 A crisis could be a merger, takeover or a blocked loo.
 What sorts of businesses, crises and changes?
 What were the outcomes?
 Can this person do that for us, is the over-riding question of any employer.
 If it’s not clear and the question has to be asked, the risk of losing the reader (me) has already increased.
 I have the attention span of a gnat.
 And I am slow!

-Just as when we buy a lap- top we will want to have some information on the basic features (weight, operating system, colours, memory, hard drive etc) the main questions will be centred around what value that lap- top can add, how we can benefit from it and how we can best use it for our own purposes.
+Just as when we buy a lap-top we want to have some information on the basic features (weight, operating system, colours, memory, hard drive etc) the main questions will be centred around what value that lap- top can add for us, how we can benefit from it and how we can best use it for our own purposes.

 Job search processes are no different.
 If a computer had a “buy this computer” sign on it, wouldn’t you ask “Why?
 What will it do for me?”